 I’ve been waiting for Omar to catch a break.
 So has Harper and his soulless gang.

 Stephen Harper and his gang can support terrorism and terrorists, openly, and that’s okay.
-But a victim of terrorism, which the war on terror is actually, has to be tortured for years?
+But a victim of terrorism – and the war on terror is actually responsible for creating victims of terrorism and is in fact a war of terror on the people – has to be tortured for years?
 Tell me that we are not into a time of deep darkness.
 Check out the gang who Stephen Harper and his Ottawa gang run with, below.

 See the CBC documentary titled “The U.S. vs Omar Khadr.”